Leusë

 Leusë (Leusa) is a village in Gjirokastër County, southern Albania.
 At the 2015 local government reform it became part of the municipality Përmet.

 Name

-Leusë takes its name from the Greek word "Eleusa", which means "merciful".
+Leusë takes its name from the Greek word "Eleusa" (Ελεούσα), which means "merciful".
 "Virgin Eleusa" is also one of the names of the Virgin Mary in Eastern Orthodox tradition.

 History

 The settlement of Leusë is first mentioned in Ottoman fiscal records as far back as 1431.
 The location of the village perhaps derived from its vicinity to an easy route toward Ioannina that thus ensured a swift communication with Greece.
 As of 1880, Aromanians of the Farsharot subgroup inhabited the village.
 A school was opened in 1920.
 The village suffered great damage during World War II.

 With the advent of the Albanian communist regime, most of the original inhabitants of the village emigrated and were replaced by peasant families from surrounding villages that worked in the new collectivised structures.